fluxcd/website/content/en/flux/security/secrets-management.md

 #### Using Flux to decrypt Secrets on-demand

 Flux has the ability to decrypt secrets stored in Flux sources by itself, without the need of additional controllers installed in the cluster.
-The approach relies on keeping in Flux sources encrypted Kubernetes Secrets, which are decrypted on-demand with [SOPS], just before they are deployed into the target clusters.
+The approach relies on encrypted Kubernetes Secrets which are kept in the repository along the Flux sources.
+These secrets are decrypted on-demand with [SOPS], just before they are deployed into the target clusters.

 This approach is more flexible than using [Sealed Secrets], as [SOPS] supports cloud-based Key Management Services of the major cloud providers (Azure KeyVault, GCP KMS and AWS KMS), HashiCorp